semanticdata/firefox-whatsapp-in-sidebar/README.md

 ## Notice #2

-These disclaimers were formatted with the goal to make abundantly clear how stupid it is to assume that this addon has any material connections to WhatApp/Facebook.
+These disclaimers were formatted with the goal of making it abundantly clear, how stupid it is to assume that this addon has any material connections to WhatApp/Facebook.
 Oh, I'm sorry, I remembered it's Meta Platforms, Inc. 🙄